Shynixn/BlockBall/docs/source/gettingstarted/installing.rst

 Installing
 ==========

-The following items have to be installed in order to use PetBlocks:
+The following items have to be installed in order to use BlockBall:

 Java
 ~~~~

-Java 8 or Java 9 can be used to run PetBlocks.
+Java 8 or Java 9 can be used to run BlockBall.

 Spigot/CraftBukkit/Sponge
 ~~~~~~~~~~~~~~~~~~~~~~~~~